More at rubyonrails.org:

 end

-The library will transparently encrypt these attributes before saving them in the database and will decrypt them upon retrieval:
+Active Record Encryption will transparently encrypt these attributes before saving them to the database and will decrypt them upon retrieval.
+For example:

 article.title # => "Encrypt it all!"

-But, under the hood, the executed SQL looks like this:
+However, in the Rails console, the executed SQL looks like this:

-Encryption requires extra space because of Base64 encoding and the metadata stored along with the encrypted payloads.
-When using the built-in envelope encryption key provider, you can estimate the worst-case overhead at around 255 bytes.
-This overhead is negligible at larger sizes.
-Not only because it gets diluted but because the library uses compression by default, which can offer up to 30% storage savings over the unencrypted version for larger payloads.
+When using the built-in envelope encryption key provider, you can estimate the worst-case overhead to be around 255 bytes.
+This overhead is negligible for larger sizes.
+Encryption also uses compression by default, which can offer up to 30% storage savings over the unencrypted version for larger payloads.

-columns.
-Because they are a sequence of ASCII bytes, an encrypted column can take up to four times its clear version size.
+Since an encrypted payload is binary data serialized with Base64, it can be stored in regular a string column.
+Because it's a sequence of ASCII bytes, an encrypted column can take up to four times its clear version size.
 So, even if the bytes stored in the database are the same, the column must be four times bigger.

 In practice, this means: